 Iowa plays every team in the West division.
 The Hawkeyes always play Nebraska on the day after Thanksgiving, which is usually the final regular-season contest for both teams.

-The other two Big Ten dates are filled with other East division teams on a rotating basis, so the Hawkeyes play all of the other East teams besides Purdue once every three years.
-For the 2021-22 season, the schedule has been adjusted because of the COVID-19 pandemic.
+The other three Big Ten dates are filled with East division teams on a rotating basis, so the Hawkeyes play East teams once every three years.
+Here’s a look at the 2022 Iowa Hawkeyes football schedule.
+Times and networks could change as the season nears:

 - Sept.
 3: vs. South Dakota State (11 a.m. on FS1)